DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: Experiments

-We further compare our method under the mobile setting on ImageNet to demonstrate the generalization capability.
-The best architecture obtained by our algorithm on CIFAR-10 is transferred to ImageNet, which follows the same experimental setting as the works in \cite{zoph2018learning,pham2018efficient,cai2018path}.
-Results in Tab.~\ref{tab:imagenet_results} show that the best cell architecture on CIFAR-10 is transferable to ImageNet.
-The proposed method achieves comparable accuracy to state-of-the-art methods \cite{zoph2018learning,real2018regularized,liu2018progressive,real2018regularized,liu2018progressive,pham2018efficient,liu2018darts,cai2018path} while using much less computational resource.
+In Tab.\ref{tab:_imagenet}, we first compare our method under the mobile settings on ImageNet to demonstrate the generalization capability.
+The best architecture obtained by our algorithm on CIFAR10 is transferred to ImageNet, which follows the same settings as the works in \citep{zoph2018learning,pham2018efficient,cai2018path}. {The proposed method achieves comparable performance to the state-of-the-art methods with far less computational cost~\citep{zoph2018learning,real2018regularized,liu2018progressive,real2018regularized,liu2018progressive,pham2018efficient,liu2018darts,cai2018path}.}